Sagarpatel9/wazuh-soc-lab/day-4-detection-engineering/custom-rule.md

 3. Wazuh agent forwards the event
 4. Built-in rule `91815` detects PowerShell activity
 5. Custom rule `100002` triggers
 6. Alert appears in Wazuh dashboard

+### Outcome

+The custom rule successfully generated alerts based on PowerShell activity and demonstrated how rule chaining can be used in Wazuh detection engineering.